AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/report-builder-options.md

 In some cases, the structure of your data might make the SQL Report Builder a more efficient and logical choice to build your analysis.
 Creating columns for one-to-one relationships is pretty straightforward in the Data Warehouse Manager, but things can get a little confusing when you're dealing with one-to-many relationships.

-Let's say a single product is considered a part of multiple product categories, and you'd like to view the revenue associated with each category of each product.
+Let's say a single product is considered a part of multiple product categories, and you would like to view the revenue associated with each category of each product.
 Trying to create this relationship using the DWM can be tedious and difficult, but writing a SQL query may be a bit more straightforward:

 ![](../../assets/When_should_I_use_the_RB_2.png)